 Plans can start offering QBOADs this year.
 Sponsors implementing QBOADs this year will need to revise their administrative procedures immediately, including providing explanations of the distributions to participants, verifying eligibility, ensuring proper withholding and allowing for repayment.

 Employers that choose to offer QBOADs will need to amend their plans accordingly.
 Under the usual amendment timing rules, discretionary plan amendments are due by the end of the plan year in which they take effect.
 However, the SECURE Act states that amendments for its changes won’t be due before the last day of the first plan year beginning on or after Jan.
-1, 2022 (or a later date prescribed by IRS).
+1, 2022 (2024 for governmental employers or certain collectively bargained plans), or a later date prescribed by IRS.